matrix-org/matrix-spec-proposals/specification/client_server_api.rst

       i.
 Parse it as a URL.
 If it is not a URL, then ``FAIL_ERROR``. ii.
-Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the ``/_matrix/client/versions`` endpoint, and parsing and validating the data.
+Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the |/_matrix/client/versions|_ endpoint, ensuring that it does not return an error, and parsing and validating that the data conforms with the expected response format.
 If any step in the validation fails, then ``FAIL_ERROR``.
-Validation is done as a simple check against configuration errors, before sending sensitive information such as a user's password to the server.
+Validation is done as a simple check against configuration errors, in order to ensure that the discovered address points to a valid homeserver.

    f.
 If the ``m.identity_server`` property is present, extract the
       ``base_url`` value for use as the base URL of the identity server.